Monterey, CA

 About Monterey, CA

-Monterey is a mid-sized city in California with a population of 29,772 residents.
-The median household income is $104,110 per year, which is above the national average.
-The median age in Monterey is 37.1 years.
+Monterey is a mid-sized city located in California with a population of 29,772 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $104,110 per year, which is 39% above the national median of $75,149.
+The median age of 37.1 years is close to the US median age of 38.9 years.

 Cost of Living in Monterey, CA